Skip to main content

 9. In the same wok, over high heat, fry the dried shrimp until golden brown, then toss in the mushrooms and chestnuts.

-11. Pour the remaining shallots oil into a clean cooking pot and heat over high heat until you can smell the fried shallots oil's fragrance, then add the glutinous rice and seasoning, stir well until everything is well combined.
+11. Pour the remaining shallots oil into a clean cooking pot and heat over high heat until you can smell the fried shallots oil's fragrance, then add the glutinous rice, seasoning and the braising sauce, stir well until everything is well combined.
 Rice should taste slightly saltier than usual, but this will be diluted by the boiling water.

 12. Clean and wipe the bamboo leaves, stack two leaves smooth side up, fold the leaves halfway, cross them to make a funnel, and fold a corner at the end to keep the rice from falling out.